Theophilos (emperor): Assessment and legacy

-The health of Theophilos gradually failed, and he died on 20 January 842.
-His reputation as a judge endured, and in the literary composition Timarion Theophilos is featured as one of the judges in the Netherworld.
-Theophilos strengthened the Walls of Constantinople, built the fortress of Sarkel on the Don river in Khazar territories, created the Cherson, Paphlagonia and Chaldia themes, and built a hospital, which continued to exist until the twilight of the Byzantine Empire.
+Theophilos was a much more active patron of construction and renovation than Leo V or Michael II.
+He strengthened the Walls of Constantinople including the sea walls, built the fortress of Sarkel on the Don river in Khazar territories, created the Cherson and Chaldian themes, and built a hospital, which continued to exist until the twilight of the Byzantine Empire.
+In fact, his name is mentioned in inscriptions on the Walls more often than any other emperor.